 A Sermon on Ephesians 2:17Read more

 What some describe as loneliness is actually a lack of peace with God.
 It is a worldwide problem that often goes undiagnosed and is the most pervasive disease on the planet.
-In this sermon on Ephesians 2:17 titled “Peace With God,” Dr. Martyn Lloyd-Jones explains Paul's words to the Ephesian church in Ephesians 2:17, most primarily focusing on the necessity of peace with God.
+In this sermon on Ephesians 2:17 titled “Peace With God,” Dr. Martyn Lloyd-Jones explains Paul’s words to the Ephesian church, primarily focusing on the necessity of peace with God.
 An important emphasis Dr. Lloyd-Jones makes is that Christ now preaches through the apostles what he was preaching in His own ministry: Jews and Gentiles alike are sinners and need peace with God.
 Jews in the New Testament made the fatal moralistic mistake of equating knowledge with obedience.
-Likewise, Gentiles fell short in that they chose to disobey the Lord in their own sinful lifestyles.
-Lloyd-Jones uses vivid imagery to help listeners understand the reality of mankind's natural state of turmoil with God.
-He illustrates that the ocean is being pulled upon both by magnetic forces from the moon, and gravitational pull from the earth.
-This, in turn, causes massive turmoil and unrest in the ocean.
-This is what mankind's natural state is!
-He is not at rest; he is at war with God.
-Lloyd-Jones ends his sermon on an encouraging note: humans bear many burdens they need not bear simply because they have not brought them before the Lord.
-Listen in as Dr. Lloyd-Jones helps us understand peace with God.
+Likewise, Gentiles fell short in that they chose to disobey the Lord with their sinful lifestyles.
+Dr. Lloyd-Jones uses vivid imagery to help listeners understand the reality of humanity's natural state of turmoil with God.
+He illustrates that the ocean is being pulled upon both by magnetic forces from the moon and the gravitational pull from the earth.
+This in turn causes massive turmoil and unrest in the ocean.
+This is similar to humanity’s natural state.
+Humanity is not at rest; it is at war with God.
+Dr. Lloyd-Jones ends his sermon on an encouraging note: humans bear many burdens they need not bear simply because they have not brought them before the Lord.
+Listen in as Dr. Lloyd-Jones helps understand peace with God.